트립팝 TripopTripop

 17:00COEX Starfield LibraryFree, 13m bookshelves

-Day 4 tip — Garosu-gil is Shinsa-dong's trendy café street in Gangnam — Anju, Blue Bottle, Dean & DeLuca clones cluster here.
-HYBE INSIGHT (BTS's label) near Gangnam Station charges 35,000 KRW for entry.
-Seoul Sky at Lotte World Tower is Korea's tallest at 555m; the Sky Deck glass floor at 478m is the iconic photo.
-The Starfield Library in COEX is free, with 13m bookshelves perfect for Instagram.
-Han River fountain show: Banpo Bridge, April-October, daily at 8pm and 8:30pm (additional 9pm Wed/Fri/Sat).
+Day 4 tip — Garosu-gil is Shinsa-dong's tree-lined café street in Gangnam — Blue Bottle, Anju, and dozens of indie cafés.
+HYBE INSIGHT (BTS's label) near Gangnam Station charges 35,000 KRW; advance booking required, weekends sell out.
+Seoul Sky at Lotte World Tower is Korea's tallest at 555m (world's 5th); the Sky Deck glass floor at 478m is the iconic photo.
+On-site tickets are 31,000 KRW.
+The Starfield Library in COEX is free, with 13m bookshelves built for Instagram.
+Banpo Bridge fountain show: April-October, daily 8pm and 8:30pm (additional 9pm Wed/Fri/Sat).

 🌃